Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 A sensitivity analysis was performed by identifying and excluding five influential observations.
 The GLM refitted on the reduced sample continued to show no significant effect (#reportZStatistic(zValue: 1.04, pValue: 0.30); one-tailed $p = .15$).

+A sensitivity power analysis indicated that the study had 80% power to detect effects of $d >= 0.40$ at $alpha = .05$.
+The observed effect ($d = 0.03$) was substantially smaller than this threshold, suggesting the absence of a meaningful effect rather than insufficient statistical power.

 #linebreak()
 == Moderation of Masculinity Threat Effects